-Phase II of the Downtown Safety Project involved a national solution search to develop strategies that would combat the crime problems faced by three outlying commercial centers in New York City.
+The Downtown Safety Project involved a national solution search to develop strategies that would combat the crime problems identified in three outlying commercial centers in New York City.

 The findings of the site visits fell into three categories--design and development strategies, police and private security programs and downtown leadership and organization.